Position sensitive device: 2-D tetra-lateral Position Sensitive Device (PSD)

 where :$I_0 = I_1 +I_2 + I_3 + I_4$, and :$k_{x1}, k_{y1}$ are new scale factors.

 The position estimation results obtained by this set of formulae are simulated below.
 We assume the light spot is moving in steps in both directions and we plot position estimates on a 2-D plane.
 Thus a regular grid pattern should be obtained if the estimated position is perfectly linear with the true position.
 The performance is much better than the previous formulae.
 Detailed simulations and experiment results can be found in S. Cui's paper.

 Discrete Sensors

 Serial Processing

 The most common sensor applications with a sampling rate of less than 1000 Hz are CCD or CMOS cameras.
 The sensor is partitioned into individual pixels whose exposure value can be read out sequentially.
 The position of the light spot can be computed with the methods of photogrammetry directly from the brightness distribution.

 Parallel Processing

 For faster applications, matrix sensors with parallel processing were developed.
 Both line by line and in columns, the density of light of each pixel is compared with a global threshold value.
 The results of comparison become lines and columns with logical OR links.
 From all columns and all lines the one element that is brighter than a given threshold value is the average value of the coordinates computed of the light spot.

+Fabrication of isotropic sensors

+Various semiconductor structures, including p-n junctions, Schottky barriers, and metal-oxide-semiconductor structures have been utilized in position-sensitive detectors.
+More recent hybrid structures based on PEDOT:PSS/n-Si heterojunction exhibit ultrahigh sensitivity and excellent linearity.
+These hybrid configurations also benefit from a straightforward low-temperature fabrication process eliminating the high-temperature and costly process of manufacturing conventional p-n sensors.